phalcon-orphanage/docs-app/4.0/en/application-cli.md

 }
 ```

-<a name='processing-action-parameters'></a>
 ## Processing action parameters

 It's possible to pass parameters to actions, the code for this is already present in the sample bootstrap.
 If you run the application with the following parameters and action:

 ```php
 <?php